brevettiai/brevettiai-docs/generated/developers/python-sdk-brevettiai/brevettiai_job_api_platform_interfaces_documentation-1.md

 ds = build_image_data_generator(samples, batch_size=8, image=dict(target_size=(224, 224), antialias=True, rescale="imagenet"))
 ```

-The standard modules of TfDataset are deterministic and randomness may be seeded.
+The standard modules of Dataset are deterministic and randomness may be seeded.
 Thus multiple runs of the same dataset object will result in the same output sequence.
 By application of the `seed` parameter, this can be true across multiple similar TfDataset objects.

 ```python